-Qualitative and quantitative experiments illustrating the principles of physical chemistry, and practice in performing typical physicochemical measurements.
+Quantitative experiments illustrating the principles of physical chemistry, and practice in performing typical physicochemical measurements.
 A part of the scheduled time is used for the discussion of experiments rather than for laboratory work.

 420. ADVANCED LABORATORY PRACTICE IN PHYSICAL CHEMISTRY.
 Either term.
 Credit two to six hours.
 Prerequisite, consent of the instructor.
 Hours and place to be arranged.
 Messrs.
-BAUER, BERSOHN, BIRD, BONNER, FLORY, HOARD, LONG, and SCHERAGA.
+BAUER, BERSOHN, FLORY, HOARD, LONG, and SCHERAGA.